pierre225/albums/README.md

 ## Architecture
 ### MVVM
-The application uses an MVVM architecture which is the most common one, the basic components of this architecture are :
+The application uses an MVVM architecture which is the most common one (in Android apps), the basic components of this architecture are :
 - The model: Containing the data of the application
 - The view: What will be shown on the screen, what the user will interact with
 - The viewmodel: acting like a bridge between the model and the view.
 It will be able to get the data and transform it so it can be used by the view.
 The view will be subscribed to it to be updated when needed.